yannlambret/flstats/README.md

       ]
     }

 But you get the idea!
-Each stat "object" have six fields:
+Each stat "object" have five fields:

  - url: performance data are related to this specific URL
- - count: number of requests processed
  - max: longest execution time for a request
  - min: shortest execution time for a request
  - avg: average response time